Vote in a Midterm Primary Election this spring or summer – check out our Education Guide to learn more!

 Apply Now!

-Apply by June 5th for priority consideration.
-Applications will be accepted and considered throughout the summer as space permits, through September 15th.
+For priority consideration, apply by Monday, May 25th.
+Applications will be accepted and considered throughout the summer as space permits.

 Please note: The information here was compiled from publicly available sources in an effort to help provide students with non-partisan information that they may need to know in order to register correctly and vote in upcoming elections.
 Northwestern University does not endorse or oppose any candidate or organization in connection with this or any other political campaign or election.
 Students are responsible for working with their own local election officials to ensure their own correct registration and to verify local laws and policies about voting in their respective districts.